Savernish/forgeNN/SEQUENTIAL_GUIDE.md

 ## Design Notes

 - Activation attachment with @ is explicit and local: you see which activation follows a particular layer
-- Lazy initialization in Dense keeps constructor minimal for readability; specify in_features to disable laziness
+- Lazy initialization in Dense keeps constructor minimal for readability; specify in_features to disable laziness or use an Input layer/summary to pre-build
 - Sequential.parameters() returns trainable tensors ready for VectorizedOptimizer
 - Works seamlessly with Tensor’s autodiff operations implemented in forgeNN